 As a result, premiums are generally low when compared to QHPs.
 Though if you face a major medical event, out-of-pocket costs could be considerable.

 The ACA and subsequent rules limited the duration of short-term health plans to as little as three months.
-In 2017, President Trump issued an executive order that aimed to modify regulations so that short-term insurance would be more available in order to encourage customer choice and provide competition in the health insurance market.
-As a result, in early 2018, the Departments of Health and Human Services (HHS), Labor and the Treasury released a proposed rule that would extend the length of coverage for short term plans from 3 months to 364 days.
+In 2017, President Trump issued an executive order that aimed to modify regulations so that short-term insurance would be more available to encourage customer choice and provide competition in the health insurance market.
+As a result, in early 2018, the Departments of Health and Human Services (HHS), Labor, and the Treasury released a proposed rule that would extend the length of coverage for short term plans from 3 months to 364 days.